arduino/ArduinoCore-samd/bootloaders/zero/readme.txt

 SAM_BA_INTERFACE value should be modified in
 Project Options -> C/C++ Compiler -> Preprocessor -> Defined symbols
 Project Options -> Assembler -> Preprocessor -> Defined symbols

+3- Start application check

+Bootloader checks for the state of BOOT_LOAD_PIN (configurable by the user from main.h).
+If BOOT_LOAD_PIN is pulled low, bootloader execution is resumed.
+Else, the first location of application is fetched and checked.
+If it is empty (0xFFFFFFFF), then bootloader execution is resumed.
+Else it jumps to application and starts execution from there.